Now that summer is apparently here, I thought that it would be good to share some thoughts as to some of the best parks in Yorkshire.

 Manor Heath Park, Halifax – HX3 0EB

-Plenty of free street parking and lots of open grass to play and have a picnic.
+There is plenty of free street parking and lots of open grass to play and have a picnic.
 Also, there are a couple of beautiful gardens as well, just vary it up a little bit, in case the little ones are interested in natural habitat.

 Wharfe Meadows Park, Otley – LS21 2BH